IMPORTANT WARNING:

 How should this medicine be used?

 You will receive your first subcutaneous dose of golimumab injection in your doctor's office.
-After that, your doctor may allow you to inject golimumab yourself or have a friend or relative perform the injections.
+After that, you can inject the medicine yourself or have a caregiver give the injections.
 Before you use golimumab injection yourself the first time, read the written instructions that come with it.
 Ask your doctor or pharmacist to show you or the person who will be injecting the medication how to inject it.

-Golimumab injection (Simponi) comes in prefilled syringes and auto-injection devices for subcutaneous injection.
-Use each syringe or device only once and inject all the solution in the syringe or device.
-Even if there is still some solution left in the syringe or pen after you inject, do not inject again.
+Use each syringe or autoinjector device only once and inject all the solution in the syringe or device.
+Even if there is still some solution left in the syringe or device after you inject, do not inject again.
 Dispose of used syringes and devices in a puncture-resistant container.
 Talk to your doctor or pharmacist about how to dispose of the puncture-resistant container.

-Remove the prefilled syringe or prefilled autoinjector from the refrigerator and allow it to warm to room temperature for 30 minutes before using it.
-Take it out of its carton, and allow it to rest on a flat surface so that it can warm to room temperature.
+Remove the prefilled syringe or autoinjector from the refrigerator.
+Place it on a flat surface and allow it to warm to room temperature for 30 minutes before using it.
 Do not try to warm the medication by heating it in a microwave, placing it in hot water, or through any other method.

-Do not remove the cap from the auto-injection device or the cover from the prefilled syringe while the medication is warming.
-You should remove the cap or cover no more than 5 minutes before you inject the medication.
+Do not remove the cap from the autoinjector device or the cover from the prefilled syringe while the medication is warming.
+Remove the cap or cover no more than 5 minutes before you inject the medication.
 Do not replace the cap or cover after you remove it.
 Do not use the syringe or device if you drop it on the floor while it is uncapped or uncovered.

-Never shake the auto-injection device or the prefilled syringe.
+Never shake the autoinjector device or the prefilled syringe.
 This may damage the medication.

-The best place to inject golimumab is the front of the middle thighs.
-However, you can also inject golimumab in your lower stomach below your navel, except for the 2 inch (5 centimeter) area around the navel.
-If someone else is giving you the injection, that person can also inject the medication into your upper arms.
-Choose a different spot to inject the medication every day.
-Do not inject into an area where your skin is red, bruised, tender, hard or scaly, or where you have scars or stretch marks.
+You can inject golimumab is anywhere on the front of your thighs (upper leg) or lower stomach area below your navel (belly button), except the 2 inch (5 centimeters) area around it.
+If someone else is giving the injection, the back of the upper arms also may be used.
+Choose a different spot for each injection.
+Do not inject into an area where the skin is red, bruised, tender, hard or scaly, or where you have scars or stretch marks.

 Golimumab injection may help control your condition but will not cure it.
 Continue to use golimumab injection even if you feel well.
 Do not stop using golimumab injection without talking to your doctor.